ClaraChaouat/autocomplete/README.md

- # Autocomplete Component Project
+# Autocomplete Component Project - Part 1

 The goal of this project is to implement an autocomplete React component.

 For this project, we should focus on performace and user experience.

 ## Expected behaviour

 - When the user starts typing in the search input, It should show some country names sugeestions.
 - While the user typing, the matching part of the text should be highlighted.

 All the following edge cases are implemented: